Will Ecommerce Customer Service Be Automated? 7 reasons not to automate customer service… AND WHY THEY'RE WRONG

 These days everybody seems to be talking about artificial intelligence as we marvel at its growing capabilities.
+Automation helps meet rising customer expectations for 24/7 availability and quick responses.
 However, whilst we enjoy discussing the possibilities of AI, many of us still show resistance towards customer service automation in our daily lives.

-At the start of the year, we asked 200 senior CX leaders in eCommerce to answer our survey which amongst other questions asked exactly that: “What, if anything, would stop you automating more of your customer support processes?”.
+At the start of the year, we asked 200 senior CX leaders in ecommerce to answer which amongst other questions asked exactly that: “What, if anything, would stop you automating more of your customer support processes?”.

 Instead of having a few specific concerns stand out, the responses were pretty evenly distributed among the seven options we offered.